davidson-canada/dav_talks_gitops_front/README.md

 npm run dev

 # build for production with minification
+npm run build staging

+# build for production with minification
+npm run build prod
+# or just (prod is used by default)
 npm run build

 # build for production and view the bundle analyzer report